"Sister Jerome, Hospital Sister from Osage County," Herbert G. Kramer, no date (C2940)

 0.02 cubic feet (1 folder)

-The collection contains an account of the George Stein family migration to America in the fall of 1881 aboard the SS NECKER, and their settlement in Clark County, MO.
+The collection contains a copy of an account of the George Stein family migration to America in the fall of 1881 aboard the SS NECKER, and their settlement in Clark County, Missouri.

 Leland Steinkuehler German Dialect Collection, 2005-2008 (CA6096)